Our Process

 Footnotes and endnotes can be used in technical writing to provide additional information or clarification for the reader.
 They can also be used to cite sources or provide references for the information presented in the text.

 In technical writing, footnotes and endnotes should be formatted according to the style guide or formatting guidelines used by the publisher or organization.
-However, some general guidelines include:
+Some general guidelines include:

 • Footnotes should be placed at the bottom of the page where the information appears, while endnotes should be placed at the end of the chapter or document.